 Gelida has been owned and managed by the same family and serving locals honest, hearty Catalan dishes since 1946.

 It’s one of my favourite places to eat during autumn and winter.

 I’m not the only one who respects its goodness — chefs who work in nearby restaurants come here to eat between shifts.
 It’s very popular with local workers, and you may have to wait awhile to get a table at lunchtime.
 But, you don’t need to wait until lunchtime — they serve full meals from 07:00 through to 21:15.

-With its stainless steel counter, soda siphons, formica tables, tiled floor, old FC Barcelona photos and ephemera, this isn’t some trendy retrofied joint – it’s the real thing.
+With its tiled floor, stainless steel counter, soda siphons, formica tables, old FC Barcelona photos and ephemera, this isn’t some trendy retrofied joint — this is the real thing.